viet34tqc/nextjs-dj-events/frontend/README.md

   - slugify: create strapi slugify system.
     - Go to `api/events/models/events.js` and copy code from strapi docs for slugify systems
 - React Toastify
+- Cookie: we use this package to save the user's token

 ## Doc